-Please provide: detailed description of the issue, information to reproduce the issue, technical contact and, list of Ruckus products affected and logs or any other helpful information.
+Please provide: detailed description of the issue, information to reproduce the issue, technical contact and, list of Ruckus products / software version(s) affected and logs or any other helpful information.

-Ruckus highly recommends protecting the email communication with the PGP key provided on our security page for encrypting any sensitive information sent to Ruckus.
-Ruckus treats all security reports with confidentiality and urges the reporter to follow the same and not engage in disclosure to other parties until Ruckus has responded and provided a resolution plan.
+Ruckus treats all security reports with confidentiality and urges the reporter to follow the same and not engage in disclosure to other parties until Ruckus has responded and provided a resolution to the public.

 Lifecycle of a Reported Security Issue

 Within Ruckus, the SIRT’s focus is on validating the issue swiftly, identifying and prioritizing resources appropriately and providing a mitigation path as soon as practicable.
-The steps below outline the typical lifecycle of a reported security incident at Ruckus (see Figure 1, below):
+The steps below outline the typical lifecycle of a reported security incident at Ruckus:

 1. Report is received

 Ruckus receives the report via [email protected] email address or through other sources such as support organization, field engineers, sales team, email, etc.

 2. Reproduction, Validation and Prioritization